SamSamhuns/ritpytrading/README.md

 The Rotman Interactive Trading Client which can only be operated in a Windows system.

 The full documentation for the Rotman Interactive Trader Client REST API can be found here at swaggerhub https://app.swaggerhub.com/apis/306w/rit-client-api/1.0.0.
+The documentation is also present in a JSON format in the swagger-client-generated folder.

 ## Installing